almet/dropit-common/doc/source/couchdb.rst

 ===============

 Dropit is powered by a CouchDB documented database.
-The application is thinked to be RESTful, and to work in a distributed system.
+The application is thinked to be RESTful, and to work in a distributed way.

 CouchDB comes with two important concept you should know about: views_ and documents_.
 Please have a look at them before going further.